jitsi/jitsi-videobridge/doc/allocation.md

 Until there is remaining bandwidth, it loops over the endpoints in the order obtained in [phase 1](#1.-Prioritize), and tries to `improve()` the layer of each.

 The normal `improve()` step selects the next higher layer if there is sufficient bandwidth.
-For the case of the `StageView` strategy and the on-stage endpoint, the `improve()` step works eagerly up to the "preferred" resolution.
+For on-stage endpoints the `improve()` step works eagerly up to the "preferred" resolution.
 The preferred resolution [can be configured](https://github.com/jitsi/jitsi-videobridge/blob/master/jvb/src/main/resources/reference.conf#L40).

 # Signaling